tlesner/Challenge7-ReadMEGenerator/README.md

 ## Contributing

-This application was developed by Lauren Webert.
+This application was developed by Thomas Lesner.
 Here are some guidelines on ways to contribute:

 Report a bug fix.